raymondworkshop/raymondworkshop.github.io/_posts/about.md

 ---

 Hi, I'm Raymond ZHAO Wenlong.
 I am an Engineer and Founder@Bean based in Hong Kong.
 I like building ourselves, products, and teams.
+I'm also offering life coaching services.

 I was a Tech Officer at HSUHK, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia).